-Ms. Eriko Ishikawa is a Global Program Manager and one of the founders of the Inclusive Business team.
+Ms. Eriko Ishikawa is a Global Head and one of the founders of the Inclusive Business team.
 For the past few years, Eriko has worked on a corporate-wide strategy to better integrate IFC's advisory and investment functions to help private sector companies reach populations at the Base of the Pyramid, and has co-authored several publications on this topic.
 Eriko has extensive experience providing technical assistance and advisory services to IFC corporate clients to strengthen their local supply chain in emerging markets (Peru, Brazil, India, Mozambique), as well as directly financing commercial banks, small and medium enterprises and microfinance institutions in Central Asia (Kazakhstan, Uzbekistan, and the Kyrgyz Republic).
 Prior to joining IFC, she was a Vice President for international corporate finance at Citibank in New York, covering Latin American and Japanese clients.
 She was born in Japan, grew up in Brazil, and has been educated in the US.
 She holds an M.B.A. degree from the Stanford Graduate School of Business and A.B. and Ed.M. degrees from Harvard University.
 When she is not trekking through the rainforest in Brazil, the tribal communities in India, or Mozambican back roads for work, her main hobby is scuba diving – the Red Sea, Micronesia, South Pacific, Okinawa and the Caribbean.

 Senior Operations Officer